* U.S., European shares fall on investor caution

 Opinion polls show the race between President Barack Obama and Republican challenger Mitt Romney remains neck-and-neck at the start of the last day of campaigning, and the uncertainty over the outcome left financial markets jittery.

-Safe-haven bids pushed the U.S. dollar to two-month highs against a basket of major currencies and German two-year government bond yields dropped below zero for the first time in two months.
+Safe-haven bids pushed the U.S. dollar up about 0.2 percent to two-month highs against a basket of major currencies and German two-year government bond yields dropped below zero for the first time in two months on safety demand.

-European shares were down 0.6 percent having ended the previous week at a two-week high.
+European shares were provisionally closed 0.56 percent lower after ending the previous week at a two-week high.

-The MSCI world shares index was 0.5 percent lower as Tokyo's Nikkei index closed 0.5 percent weaker followed on from Friday's Wall Street sell-off.
+The MSCI world shares index was 0.35 percent lower as Tokyo's Nikkei index closed 0.5 percent weaker following Friday's Wall Street sell-off.

-In commodity markets, Brent crude oil slipped 20 cents to $105.48 per barrel weighed down by a strong dollar and demand destruction after Sandy, a deadly storm that pummeled the U.S. Northeast a week ago.
+In commodity markets, Brent crude oil turned higher, erasing early losses.
+December Brent futures last traded up 35 cents at $106.03 a barrel after they being bogged down earlier by a strong dollar and a drop in demand in the wake of Sandy, the deadly storm that pummeled the U.S. Northeast a week ago.

-In line with the broader market caution, gold steadied at $1,683.50 after Friday's 2 percent plunge.
+In line with the broader market caution, gold gained about 0.3 percent at $1,682.05 an ounce after Friday's 2 percent plunge.